tejas7khandare/Twitter_Sentiment_Analysis/README.md

 3. Employed feature extraction techniques including bag of words and TF-IDF to effectively capture linguistic features critical for hate speech classification.

-4.Implemented three distinct machine learning models, namely logistic regression, XGBoost, and decision trees, for robust classification of hate speech instances within the dataset.
+4. Implemented three distinct machine learning models, namely logistic regression, XGBoost, and decision trees, for robust classification of hate speech instances within the dataset.

-5.Evaluated model performance using F1 score metrics and selected the model with the highest F1 score for testing, ensuring optimal classification accuracy in identifying and moderating harmful online discourse.
+5. Evaluated model performance using F1 score metrics and selected the model with the highest F1 score for testing, ensuring optimal classification accuracy in identifying and moderating harmful online discourse.